Ngor lineage: The Ngor Lineage

 In 1430, when he was forty-eight years old, Ngorchen founded the main Ngor monastery of Evam Choden near Sakya.
 Ngor Monastery was named Ngor Ewam Chodan because while it was under construction, Ngorchen Kunga Zangpo dreamt that the collection of all Dharma arises from the letters E and WAM.
 Ngorchen achieved a very high level of realization and died in the fire malle mouse year, when he was seventy-four.

 Ngorchen wrote many important Vajrayana commentaries, and all the main Lamdre teachings passed through him.
 Other great Ngor masters include Konchod Lundrup, Panchen Ngawang Chodrag; and more recently, Loter Wangpo, who was the main Sakya disciple of Khyentse Wangpo.

-After the political difficulties in Tibet in 1959, Ngor Monastery was re-established by the Ngor Abbot H.E Luding Khenchen Jamyang Tenpei Nyima Rinpoche in a quiet forest in Manduwala, Uttarakhand, in Northern India.
-Through his skilful and wise leadership, the Monastery has fully re-established the performance and training of Monks in all of the annual Drubchot great Vajrayana rituals, has become a flourishing training school for young Monks, a retreat centre, a library and houses the only Sakya Pandita shrine in India.
+After the political difficulties in Tibet in 1959, Ngor Monastery was re-established by the Ngor Abbot H.E Luding Khenchen Jamyang Tenpei Nyima Rinpoche in a forest in Manduwala, Uttarakhand, in Northern India.
+Through his leadership, the Monastery has fully re-established the performance and training of Monks in all of the annual Drubchot great Vajrayana rituals, has become a popular training school for young Monks, a retreat centre, a library and houses the only Sakya Pandita shrine in India.